Success, Opportunity, and Access in Research (SOAR)

 The Success, Opportunity, and Access in Research Program at University of Rochester (SOAR @Rochester) provides prospective graduate students from underrepresented backgrounds an opportunity to visit campus prior to submitting an application.

-A select number of the applicants will be invited to this three-day visit program held September 18-20, 2019.
+A select number of the applicants are invited to this three-day visit program typically held September.
 The visit includes round-trip travel, room, and meals, all paid for by the Dean for Diversity in Arts, Sciences & Engineering at the University of Rochester.

 The University of Rochester is a top-tier research-intensive institution that houses cutting-edge research in a variety of fields.
 Graduate students work closely with faculty members with many opportunities for interdisciplinary work.
 In Arts, Sciences & Engineering (AS&E), all PhD students are fully funded.